IGJoshua/sotygeha/README.md

     .i se te pi'o .i na se pi'o .i se na pi'o .i mi se te .u do .i mi na se .u do .i mi se na .u do

+Note that "na se .u" is not the same as "se na .u".
+The first one negates input 1 to "se .u", i.e. it is true when input 2 is true.
+The second one swaps the places of "na .u", i.e. it is true when input 2 is false.

 (Under zantufa, NA also includes CAhA.
 CAhA is therefore now also part of SE.)

 ## List of eliminated selma'o